 The "Delay Dump" button functions the same as the "Delay Dump" button on the Desktop Director.
-It is typically used to control a piece of equipment external to the TWOx12 such as the "delay dump" on an obscenity delay unit.
+It is typically used to control a piece of equipment external to the TWOx12 or Series 2101 Studio Unit such as the "delay dump" on an obscenity delay unit.
 For more information on the "Delay Dump" button please refer to the TWOx12 and Desktop Director documentation.